yokoffing/ChatGPT-Prompts/README.md

 > * Give me a fictional transcript where I pitch the CEO of a `family-run Italian espresso` company the idea for a new kind of `espresso machine` using `laser heaters`.

 ## Meal Planner
 > * Create a healthy 7 day meal plan.
 My budget is `$100` per week.
-Each day should be a maximum of `1500` calories and maxmimum `60` carbs.
+Each day should be a maximum of `1500` calories and maximum `60` carbs.
 You MUST follow the calorie and carb limitations.
 List the calories and carbs next to each dish.

 Tailor the plan to your liking by removing dishes you don't like and being more specific.